 Later that night I googled TedTalks and watched an entire video of Elizabeth Gilbert on creativity.
 Powerful.
 My interest had piqued.

 How Big Magic found me

-Months passed by.
-Possibly a year, It is December 2016.
-I'm about to board for Melbourne.
+Months passed by, possibly a year, It was December 2016.
+I was about to board for Melbourne.
 But curiosity struck.
-What if they have nicer books here?
-I strolled into the bookshop almost adjacent to my gate.
+What if the local bookstore had nicer books than the city store?
+I strolled in, it was almost adjacent to my boarding gate.
 My eyes fell squarely on that brightly coloured cosmos calling.
 There it was staring back at me with an almost animated voice.'

-Days later as I'm walking down Swan St in Richmond, Melbourne, yet again I find myself in a rather upmarket bookshop.
-And these was my luminous cosmos bright coloured Big Magic calling for my attention again.
+Days later as I'm walking down Swan St in Richmond, Melbourne, yet again I find myself in a rather bookshop.
+And there was again — my luminous cosmos bright coloured Big Magic calling for my attention.

 We all come from the Big Magic Stuff.
 Yes both you and I. The only difference is how much you believe in this charm.
 If you are a sceptic you will fail to see anything good in your life or others.
 There are numerous magical quotes I can put in from the book but that will only tarnish your reading and your exploration to your inner creative path.
-I’d highly recommend this book to you.
-Only advise being -- don't read it like a book you must read to tick a box.
-Read it with love.
+I’d highly recommend this book.
+Read it with love n patience.
 Let it simmer in your soul, let it embrace your spirit.
 Let is brew a storm in you.
 If you let it, it will invigorate and enrich your life.